Fuqing: Spring Festival

 Unlike other areas of China, the top part of the couplets traditionally put up during the Chinese New Year are white, not red.
 It is said that in 1562 on New Year's Eve, when the Japanese invaded Fuqing, people had to escape shortly after putting up the Spring Festival couplets.
 Upon returning after General Qi Jiguang's victory, people changed the couplets from red, which represents joy and celebration, into green or added white on the top to mourn for their family and friends who had died in the conflict.

-On the first day of the new year, people in Fuqing eat Xianmian, a extra-thin noodle with two duck eggs to represent longevity.
-In the local language, the pronunciation of duck egg is similar to "suppress chaos", so they represent peace and stability.
-The second day of the new year is the day to visit and comfort the family that lost their family members last year.
-Thus, people cannot visit the family where nobody died last year in that day, regarding such a visit as unlucky.
+On the first day of the new year, people in Fuqing like many across the Eastern Fujian region commonly eat xianmian (线面 (xiànmiàn)), an extra-thin wheat noodle, with the addition of two duck eggs to represent longevity.
+In the local language, the term for "duck egg" (鸭卵, BUC: ák-lâung) has a pronunciation similar or the same as that of "suppress chaos" (压乱, BUC: ák-lâung); thus the eggs represent peace and stability.
+The dish is often given the name 'peace noodles' (太平面 (tàipíng miàn)).
+A similar combination is also commonly eaten on birthdays, where it is dubbed 'longevity noodles' (长寿面 (chángshòu miàn)).

+The second day of the new year is the day to visit and comfort the family that have lost their family members in the previous year (拜初二 (bài chū'èr), alternatively in 拜新座 (bài xīnzuò)).
+On that day, people thus avoid visiting families where nobody died in the previous year, regarding such a visit as unlucky.

-The Lantern Festival
+Lantern Festival

 The main customs of the Lantern Festival include eating yuanxiao, dragon and lion dance, Shehuo, lantern riddles, stilt, boat, row, and walking on the Li Bridge.